jonipsaro/academic-kickstart/content/post/krios/index.md

 ### Apply samples and plunge freeze
 <ol>
 	<li>Install one set of the grid-loaded Leica forceps on the loading piston.</li>
-	<li>Initialize the loading protocol either with the touch screen or food pedal.
+	<li>Initialize the loading protocol either with the touch screen or foot pedal.
 The humidified chamber should lower into place.</li>
 	<li>Using the side-entry port, apply 4 uL of sample to the grid with a pipet.</li>
 	<li>Advance the protocol with the foot pedal.
 The pre-blotting countdown will begin, after which the blotting and plunging will automatically proceed.</li>
 	<li>After plunging, the chamber should raise.
 Advance the protocol once more with the foot pedal.
 The piston should raise slightly, but the grid should remain submerged in the cryogen.</li>